suraiahkhaisar/To-Do-App/README.md

 - User Registration and Login system
 - Secure session-based authentication
-- Add, update, mark as complete, and delete to-do tasks
+- Add, mark as complete, and delete to-do tasks
 - MongoDB integration for persistent storage
 - Clean and user-friendly UI